yegor-butyrin-indrive/INDCropViewController/README.md

 1. Add the following to your Cartfile:
 ```
-github "TimOliver/TOCropViewController"
+github "TimOliver/INDCropViewController"
 ```

 2. Run `carthage update`

 3. From the `Carthage/Build` folder, import one of the two frameworks into your Xcode project.
-For Objective-C projects, import just `TOCropViewController.framework`  and for Swift, import `CropViewController.framework` instead.
+For Objective-C projects, import just `INDCropViewController.framework`  and for Swift, import `CropViewController.framework` instead.
 Each framework is separate; you do not need to import both.

 4. Follow the remaining steps on [Getting Started with Carthage](https://github.com/Carthage/Carthage#getting-started) to finish integrating the framework.